brianom95/brianom95.github.io/_pages/sevensummits.md

 09 February 2025
 Normal Route (15 Days)

 The hardest thing I've ever done.
 Low down this is a harsh, dry, desert environment, that tries to break down your motivation as you acclimatise.
 Above is steep, freezing, and battered by 200km/hr winds.
 From my group of eight, only one made it to the summit.
-This is a story of extensive preperation being just barely enough to overcome severe AMS.
+This is a story of extensive preparation being just barely enough to overcome severe AMS.

 Read my full article [here](https://www.brianbeyond.com/aconcagua).